What is Secure Telephone Payments?

 Modern secure telephone payment solutions address these risks by removing card data from the contact centre environment entirely.
 There are several approaches:

 The customer enters their card details using their phone keypad while the agent stays on the line.
-The DTMF tones are suppressed or replaced with flat tones so the agent cannot identify the digits.
+The DTMF tones are masked so the agent cannot identify the digits.
 The card data is routed directly to the payment processor without passing through the agent's systems.
 The agent sees confirmation of the payment result but never sees the card number.

 Payment Links